eze-kiel/dir-scan/README.md

 ## Usage
 ```
--t <url>
+-d <path-to-dict> : Dictionnary's path
-    The target's URL
+-t <url> : The target's URL

--d <path-to-dict>
-   Dictionnary's path

--v
+-to <timeout> : Client timeout, in seconds.
+Default : 4
+-T <number-of-threads> : Number of threads that will be used.
+Default : 1
-    Verbose mode (display 404 status codes)
+-v : Verbose mode (display 404 status codes).
 Default : false

--T <number-of-threads>
-    Number of threads that will be used
-    Default : 1

--w <time>
-    Waiting time between requests to avoid flood, in milliseconds
+-w <time> : Waiting time between requests to avoid flood, in milliseconds

--to <timeout>
-    Client timeout, in seconds
-    Default : 4
 ```
 You have to at least provide a target and a dictionnary file to make it work.